APTrust/dart-runner/README.md

 * You will need to install [Docker](https://docs.docker.com/get-docker/) to run SFTP tests.
 * You'll need GCC for testing.
 See the Testing section below.

+> [!WARNING]
+> If you run go get -u and/or go mod tidy, you'll get a bad version of NSQ (>=1.3.0) that includes breaking API changes.
+You will need to manually copy the go.mod and go.sum entries for NSQ 1.2.0 from APTrust's preservation-services repo to make dart-runner build.
+This issue is documented in https://trello.com/c/XyFzVWk2 and we hope to fix it soon.

 ## VS Code Setup

 If you're using Visual Studio Code, you should install the following: